turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 Custom orientations are specified with bits `[0,8)` and `[8,16)` specifying two normalized, spherical angles: theta in the high 8 bits representing values `[0,pi)` and phi in the low 8 bits representing values `[0,2pi)`.

-To randomise the rotation of particles, bit `29` should be set.
+To randomize the rotation of particles, bit `29` should be set.

-To randomise the scale of particles, bit `28` should be set.
+To randomize the scale of particles, bit `28` should be set.

-To randomise the orientation of particles, bit `27` should be set.
+To randomize the orientation of particles, bit `27` should be set.

-To randomise the alpha of particles, bit `26` should be set.
+To randomize the alpha of particles, bit `26` should be set.

 Bits `[16,24)` specifies an 8-bit integer seed used to select a path in the noise texture.

-**Compatiblity**
+**Compatibility**

 The `DefaultParticleRenderer` is compatible with the :ref:`DefaultParticleUpdater <defaultparticleupdater>` in the sense that their usages of each particles `userData` does not conflict.